-Conclusion

-The "opening up" of Cuba to U.S. businesses is just the first step on a long road that will likely have many twists and turns.
+Conclusion The "opening up" of Cuba to U.S. businesses is just the first step on a long road.
 The forgoing represents our best guesses as to what will happen in Cuba in the business context.
-Some of our predictions will, no doubt, be wrong to some degree.
-Nevertheless, we offer these conclusions:
+Some of our predictions may prove more accurate than others.
+Nevertheless, we offer these conclusions: With some exceptions, Cuba is a risky place for U.S.-style businesses.

-- With some exceptions, Cuba is a risky place for U.S.-style businesses. - Cuba has an underdeveloped and unreliable legal system. - There is a pending power vacuum at the top. - There is money to be made there, but we advise you to stay close to the "miners" and minimize your in-country capital investment until there is more clarity and stability. - Clarity and stability could be 5-10 years away.
+- Cuba has an underdeveloped and unreliable legal system. - There is a pending power vacuum at the top. - There is money to be made there, but we advise you to stay close to the "miners" and minimize your in-country capital investment until there is more clarity and stability. - Clarity and stability could be 5-10 years away.